verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :opt_param is_non_clock_global:
         *Applies only to top-level pb_type.*
         Describes if this input pin is a global signal that is not a clock.
-        Very useful for signals such as FPGA-wide asychronous resets.
+        Very useful for signals such as FPGA-wide asynchronous resets.
         These signals have their own dedicated routing channels and so should not use the general interconnect fabric on the FPGA.

     Defines an input port.